-7.9.7.2 Verge (in accordance with BS 5534 and BS 8000-6)
+7.9.7.2 Verge

 Battens should overlap onto the outer skin of the brickwork or the undercloak material; for plain tiles, the verge should project 38mm-50mm; interlocking tiles can project 30mm-60mm.
 Where the distance of the nearest batten fixing to the rafter is greater than 300mm, an additional mechanical fixing is recommended.